Health & Safety

 The ICF health & safety committee is made up of safety professionals working in member companies.
 The committee regularly monitors and shares experiences of accidents, near misses and best practice thereby increasing knowledge and awareness within the industry.

-The Health and Safety Authority (HSA) and the Irish Concrete Federation (ICF) jointly promoted Quarry Safety Week 2016, which took place from Monday 24th – Friday 28th October 2016.
-The objective of Quarry Safety Week 2016 was to raise awareness of the key hazards which exist on a daily basis in operating quarries and to highlight some preventative measures which to reduce the risk of accidents and injury to staff in quarries.
+The objective of Quarry Safety Week 2017 was to highlight the key hazards which exist on a daily basis in operating quarries and some practices and proactive measures which can reduce the risk of accidents and injury to staff.

 In 2016, the ICF and the Health and Safety Authority ran a series of regional safety workshops throughout the country.
 The presenters at the seminars were Mr. Jim Holmes of the Health and Safety Authority and Mr. Clive Kelly, member of the ICF health & safety committee.
 The seminars addressed issues such as accident statistics, key hazards, enforcement, training requirements, record keeping and best practice.